Sandeep9908/Dog-API-JDBC-Project/README.md

-# 🐕 Dog API JDBC Project by Sandeep Kumar Reddy Chalapala 🐾
+# 🐕 Dog API JDBC Project  🐾

 A full-fledged **Java + MySQL project** that integrates with the **Dog CEO API** to fetch, store, and display **dog breeds, sub-breeds, and images** using **JDBC**, **Gson**, and a **layered architecture**.